Ameresco interior lighting retrofits save university money!

 Light Emitting Diode (LED) street lighting on Geothermal Drive has the capability to save approximately $465 annually with ten new fixtures as compared to the older high pressure sodium and metal halide streetlight.
 Also, due to the long life of LED bulbs, the maintenance costs are greatly lowered.”
 30% of the energy consumed in buildings is either used inefficiently or is unnecessary.” –EPA

 Energy Reduction Campaign

 The Office of Sustainability strives to reduce energy consumption at NMSU by focusing on energy efficiency in our buildings and in our operations.
 In order to do this, we have developed an Energy Reduction Campaign, which is an awareness and behavioral modification program with the goal of reducing energy consumption on campus as a way to reduce energy costs while helping the environment.

 - Collaborating with each of the College Deans and Department Heads

-- Developing educational programs aimed at students
+- Developing educational programs aimed at students, faculty, and staff

 FS Energy Reduction